liamli99/React/Tutorial.md

 ```

 #### Updating Objects in State
 - In React, state can hold any JavaScript value.
 If state is an object, although it is technically mutable, we should treat it **as if it is immutable** (like numbers, strings, and booleans)!
-So that the setter function should **replace** it with a new object instead of mutating it!!!
+As a result, we **should not mutate state**, in order to update the state, we should use the setter function to **replace** it with a new object!!!
 - If we want to include existing data as part of the new object, then we can use spread syntax and only incude property values that we want to override!
 - [Update a nested object](https://react.dev/learn/updating-objects-in-state#updating-a-nested-object)
 - [Write concise update logic with Immer - Optional](https://react.dev/learn/updating-objects-in-state#write-concise-update-logic-with-immer)